First Australian victims of tragic volcano eruption identified

 The news came after Kiwi health authorities confirmed they need 1.2 million square centimetres of skin to heal survivors at the country’s four specialist burns units – Auckland’s Middlemore Hospital (11), Christchurch (eight), Waikato (six) and Hutt Valley (four).

-Counties Manukau Health chief medical officer Peter Watson said they are caring for 29 survivors.
+Counties Manukau Health chief medical officer Peter Watson said the units are caring for 29 survivors.

 “We currently have supply but are urgency sourcing additional supplies to meet the demand addressing temporary skin grafts,” Dr Watson said.